George Caleb Bingham: American Civil War

-Bingham returned to America after to the death of his wife's father in 1859.
+Bingham returned to America after the death of his wife's father in 1859.
 He continued to travel throughout Missouri seeking commissions, and again became involved in politics.
 In the 1860 election, Missourians had elected his one-time opponent, Democrat Claiborne Fox Jackson, governor in part because Jackson declared himself anti-secession.
 Abraham Lincoln had also been elected president and secession talk abounded.
 Upon taking office, Governor Jackson opened communications with Confederates, including Jefferson Davis, and sent the state national guard's artillery pieces down the Mississippi River for Confederate service.
 Bingham, as a dedicated Union man, raised troops to oppose Jackson and his appointed ally, Major General Sterling Price, and was commissioned as a captain.
 Union forces routed the Confederates at Boonville on June 17 and again on September 13, 1861.
 Between those battles, the Missouri Convention met and almost unanimously declared itself against secession, then declared the governor's position vacant and on July 28 elected Hamilton Gamble governor to replace Jackson.
 Jackson refused to accept his deposition, instead declaring Missouri a "Free Republic" on August 5 and traveling to Richmond, Virginia, to confer with Confederate officials.

 In September 1861, Governor Gamble appointed Bingham State Treasurer of Missouri, and he served honestly and competently throughout the war.
 In 1863 Bingham vociferously opposed as inhumane Union General Ewing's Order No. 11, which ordered the depopulation of Cass, Bates and Jackson Counties and part of Vernon County in western Missouri to limit support for Confederate partisans.
 Bingham believed many of the atrocities on the Kansas–Missouri border were in fact committed by pro-Union "Jayhawkers" with Ewing's connivance.
 The order backfired by exacerbating resentments against occupying troops even by Union sympathizers (and later became the subject of a painting shown herein).
 Boonville also would be briefly occupied by Confederate troops on October 11, 1863, and again on October 11, 1864.
 Meanwhile, Bingham also continued to paint more portraits, which had always been his "bread and butter" work.